slape/ansiberry/README.md

 # ansiberry

-## Ansible Scripts for configuring a Raspberry Pi
+## Ansible playbooks for provisioning a Raspberry Pi
 ---
 ### Main Concept